 Tai Chi Class

-The Destin Library will offer one-hour Tai Chi classes with Barbara Rezmer, a certified Tai Chi for Health instructor, on Monday mornings at 9 a.m.
+The Destin Library will offer one-hour Tai Chi classes with Barbara Rezmer, a certified Tai Chi for Health instructor, every Monday morning at 9 a.m.
 The cost is $5/session.
-Enrollment is limited to 12 participants with registrations (on a first-come first-served basis) accepted by phone or in person.
+Enrollment is limited to 12 participants with registration’s (on a first-come first-served basis) accepted by phone or in person.
 Call 837-8572.